watsonyanghx/ResNet/README.md

 This code is modified from [tensorflow/models/resnet](https://github.com/tensorflow/models/tree/master/resnet), so that it can be applied to dataset composed of raw images instead of binary format.

-The network architecture is designed for cifar-10/cifar-100 dataset, If you want to apply it to your own dataset, you may need to modify the architecture.
+The network architecture is designed for cifar-10/cifar-100 dataset, If you want to apply it to your own dataset, you may need to modify network architecture and hyperparameters.
 See [Dataset](#dataset) for more datails.

 ### Related papers